-I can easily see myself only creating pastel paintings of wildlife for the remainder of my career.
+I can easily see myself only creating pastel wildlife paintings for the remainder of my career.

 You have to do the same for your art career.

-What will make you want to rush to your studio every day to paint?
+What will make you want to rush to your studio daily to paint?

-When you have decided on your niche, you will be able to market your art business more effectively.
+When you have decided on your niche, you can market your art business more effectively.